Vietnam Payroll and Benefits Guide

 Contracts are required in Vietnam, and are defined as a written agreement regarding the rights, responsibilities, and working conditions between both parties.
 They need to be signed by an authorized person within the company to be valid.
 Contracts may or may not specify the length of the agreement, and may or may not also include a collective labor agreement.

 The standard working week in Vietnam is 48 hours: eight hours a day, six days a week.
-Overtime is limited to four hours a day, 60 a month and 200 a year.
+Overtime is limited to four hours a day (and should never exceed 50% of an employee’s normal working day), 60 a month and 200 a year.
 Overtime should be paid at 150% of normal salary, rising to 200% at weekends and 300% on public holidays.
 Companies in some industries can apply for local authority permission to extend overtime limits to 300 hours per year.

 Notice periods are 45 days, but shorter periods apply for fixed-term contracts of up to three years in duration.
 Probation periods normally run between six and 60 days depending on the job role, but can run for up to six months for managerial staff.
 Employees must be paid at least 85% of their full salary during their probationary period.

-There are three main types of social security contribution in Vietnam:
+There are four main types of social security contribution in Vietnam:

 - Social insurance: 17.5% employer, 8% employee